 To celebrate the 500th Anniversary of the maiden voyage of the Mary Rose the royal mint introduced this pretty £2 coin.

 On its own it could fetch you up to £6, but if paired with a King James Bible £2 coin you could be looking at a £10 sale!

 “Trinity House” £2 Coin (2014) – £6

 For 500 years Trinity House has served the mariner, dedicated to the safety of seafarers.
 To honour the 500th anniversary of this respected organisation, the Royal Mint introduced this distinctive rare British coin.

 You can no longer buy these rare British coins directly from the Mint, but if you happen to receive one then you could be looking to sell it on to collectors for up to £6.

 The Eire 5p is quite an unusual looking Irish coin that you may or may not have seen before.

 Any that are dated with 1993 are apparently considered rare as they were never properly put into circulation, and if you’re lucky you could shift one for up to £6.
-I’ll be honest here though, the chances of this turning up in your change is next to none.
+I’ll be honest here though, the chances of one of these rare British coins turning up in your change is next to none.